HaoYang670/rucat/README.md

 Unified gateway to create, connect and manage data engine on Kubernetes.

-Rucat name meaning is Guider, Discipline, Adventurer and Rucat is a Boy / Girl name.
+Rucat is a Boy / Girl name, meaning is Guider, Discipline and Adventurer.
 The Numerology Number for the name Rucat is 9.

 ## Architecture